-1.1.1 The responsibility of ensuring that fire safety measures are observed at each airport building shall be that of the owner.
+1.1 The responsibility of ensuring that fire safety measures are observed at each airport building shall be that of the owner.
 In the case of CAG owned / managed properties, the head of division in charge of the premises shall be responsible as the "owner".
 He should also exercise surveillance over the tenants and staff occupying such premises.
-The AES and E&D shall be promptly notified of any suspected deficiencies.
+The AES and E&MP shall be promptly notified of any suspected deficiencies.

-1.2 Duties and Responsibilities of Divisions in CAG owned / managed properties
+2 Duties and Responsibilities of Divisions in CAG owned / managed properties

-- 1.2.1 The duties and responsibilities of each division shall be as follows: - a.
-Airport Emergency Service (Division of CAG) - i.
-Promote fire safety at Changi and Seletar Airport.
-To conduct fire safety inspections at CAG owned building and airport's critical installations at least once a year and follow-up to ensure that fire hazards, if any, are eradicated: - ii.
-Check to ensure that fire detection and protection systems installed in buildings are adequate for the appropriate risk; - iii.
-Carry out spot checks on the maintenance of the fire protection systems, e.g. by random checks of the water flow through some sprinkler heads; - iv.
-Advise other Divisions on fire safety measures before renovation, alteration or addition works are carried out at CAG owned / managed premises and then follow-up to ensure that they are incorporated; - v.
-Conduct annual briefings for the fire wardens in the terminal buildings to update and familiarise them with their roles, the evacuation procedures, the escape routes, the assembly areas, etc; - vi.
-Conduct annual fire safety awareness workshops for airport restaurant and canteen staff;
+- 2.1 The duties and responsibilities of each division shall be as follows: - I Airport Emergency Service (Division of CAG) - (a) Promote fire safety at Changi and Seletar Airport.
+To conduct fire safety inspections at CAG owned building and airport's critical installations at least once a year and follow-up to ensure that fire hazards, if any, are eradicated; - (b) Check to ensure that fire detection and protection systems installed in buildings are adequate for the appropriate risk; - (c) Carry out spot checks on the maintenance of the fire protection systems, e.g. by random checks of the water flow through some sprinkler heads; - (d) Advise other Divisions on fire safety measures before renovation, alteration or addition works are carried out at CAG owned / managed premises and then follow-up to ensure that they are incorporated; - (e) Conduct annual briefings for the fire wardens in the terminal buildings to update and familiarise them with their roles, the evacuation procedures, the escape routes, the assembly areas, etc; - (f) Conduct annual fire safety awareness workshops for airport restaurant and canteen staff;

-- vii.
-Establish a fire evacuation plan for each CAG owned/managed building based on the procedures spelt out in Section B and conduct at least two evacuation drills annually at the passenger terminal buildings, Megaplex 1 in accordance with the requirements prescribed by the FSSD; and - viii.
-Maintain an updated fire warden list for CAG offices.

-b.
-Airport Operations (Division of CAG)

-- i.
-Be the overall coordinator of the fire wardens for the terminal buildings during a fire/emergency; - ii.
-AO/FM to ensure all portable fire extinguishers belonging to CAG are serviceable and maintained regularly in accordance to latest \$\$S578\$ - AO/FM to ensure that all CAG building hosereels are inspected for their serviceability; - iv.
-AO/FM to ensure that all cabinets used to house fire extinguishers and hosereels are accessible for use during a fire; - v.
-AO/FM to ensure the proper disposal of bulk rubbish at CAG buildings; - vi.
-AO/FM to ensure cigarette butt bins at specified smoking areas are cleared of rubbish on a regular basis; and - vii.
-AO/FM to ensure that no bulk disposal of rubbish obstructs the means of escape.

-c.
-Air Cargo (Part of CAG Airport Operations Division)

-- i.
-Overall coordinator of the fire wardens for the cargo agent buildings during a fire/emergency; and - ii.
-Liaison of all Air Cargo Ops matters.

-d.
-Commercial Division (Division of CAG)

-Exercise surveillance over CAG tenants at the terminal buildings and CAC to ensure that they comply with fire safety precautions, and to take appropriate action on tenants who do not comply.
-AES/E&D are to be kept informed;
+- (g) Establish a fire evacuation plan for each CAG owned/managed building based on the procedures spelt out in Section B and conduct at least two evacuation drills annually at the passenger terminal buildings, Megaplex 1 and CAG AFT in accordance with the requirements prescribed by the FSSD; and - (h) Maintain an updated fire warden list for CAG offices. - II Airport Operations (Division of CAG) - (a) Be the overall coordinator of the fire wardens for the terminal buildings during a fire/emergency; - (b) AO/FM to ensure all portable fire extinguishers belonging to CAG are serviceable and maintained regularly in accordance to SS CP:578; - (c) AO/FM to ensure that all CAG building hosereels are inspected for their serviceability; - (d) AO/FM to ensure that all cabinets used to house fire extinguishers and hosereels are accessible for use during a fire; - (e) AO/FM to ensure the proper disposal of bulk rubbish at CAG buildings; - (f) AO/FM to ensure cigarette butt bins at specified smoking areas are cleared of rubbish on a regular basis; and - (g) AO/FM to ensure that no bulk disposal of rubbish obstructs the means of escape. - III Air Cargo (Part of CAG Airport Operations Division) - (a) Overall coordinator of the fire wardens for the cargo agents buildings during a fire/emergency; and - (b) Liaison of all Air Cargo Ops matters. - IV Commercial Division (Division of CAG) - (a) Exercise surveillance over CAG tenants at the terminal buildings and CAC to ensure that they comply with fire safety precautions, and to take appropriate action on tenants who do not comply.
+AES/E&MP are to be kept informed;